 The other day I was browsing through my mother's button box when I came across these beauties:

 I'm betting they were from a coat back in the 1970's.
 Who knows?
 But they were nice, big wooden buttons, so I pulled them out and wondered what I could do with them.
-A few days later, I got my newest Pottery Barn catalog, and look what I found:
+A few days later, I got my newest Pottery Barn catalog, and found wonderful pillows created with--you guessed it--buttons!

-I just love those pillows with all their buttony cuteness!
-And the fabric reminded me of canvas.
+I just loved those pillows with all their buttony cuteness.
+And the fabric from which they were made reminded me of canvas.
 You know, this kind:

 The dimensions of the Pottery Barn pillows are 16" x 26", so I cut two rectangles 18" x 28" from my dropcloth.
 (I always add one inch to each side of my fabric whenever I sew anything.
 My sewing skills are very elementary, and allowing that one inch seam allowance keeps things simple.)